4troll/umati-app/README.md

 **Posts features**
 * Create posts under Umatis (WIP: be able to create posts under account)
 * Add optional body and picture to post.
 All assets stored in database
-* View all posts in Umati by opening Posts tab
+* View all posts in Umati by opening Posts tab (WIP: sort)
 * WIP: Comments
+* WIP: Voting

 ### Security features